Phoenix Car Accident Attorney

 Arizona Car Accident Liability

 You can prove the defendant was liable for the accident by showing that he or she was negligent.
 If a distracted defendant ignored a traffic law, for example, the court will most likely determine he or she is liable.

 Arizona courts follow the comparative negligence rule.
 It gives the court the ability to adjust compensation depending on how much each party is at fault.
 For example, if the court determines that you are 20% responsible for the accident, it will reduce your compensation by 20%.
 Many states have laws that require the defendant to be more than 50% responsible for you to receive compensation.
 In Arizona, however, you can receive compensation even if the court determines that you hold a higher percentage of the blame than the defendant.

-The Statute of Limitations in an Arizona Car Accident Case
+What is the Statute of Limitations in an Arizona Car Accident Case?

 A statute of limitations is a deadline by which claimants must file their cases, or else (in most cases) lose the right to seek damages.
 The Arizona courts enforce statutes of limitations to protect defendants from unreasonably drawn-out claims.
 If you sustain injuries in a car accident, you must take prompt action against the at-fault party if you wish to file a lawsuit.
 You have two years from the date of your accident, or from the date you discover your injuries, to file a personal injury claim in Arizona.
 The two-year deadline also applies to property-damage-only claims.